 Recently, many people have been turning to the use of VPNs.
 However, some do this without enough research.
 Because some companies — VPNs — that they turn to provide protection are the very people that are collecting your data and then selling it to third parties.

 Everybody needs at least one layer of online protection, especially small businesses and startups.
 It’s encouraged that these businesses have security in place so that some sort of breach doesn’t happen and then bring their business to a standstill.
 Most companies today are collecting at least some client information, so you want to be sure that you’re using a VPN that’s reputable and that you can trust.
 By doing this, whether you’re launching your new venture from dedicated office space or the corner booth in your favourite coffee shop, you can be sure that your information and your client’s information are safe.

 Before we get into what to look for in a VPN, let me list a few good options for those looking for a quick answer.
-You can check out ExpressVPN, IPVanish, and well worth looking at are the insights on NordVPN.
+You can check out ExpressVPN, IPVanish, and its potentially worth looking at the insights on NordVPN.

 Check the AV-TEST VPN Reports

 One excellent way to check the trustworthiness of a VPN you may be considering is to check the reports and third-party testing done by organisations like AV-TEST.
 As you’ll find out, you can’t always determine the trustworthiness of a product from their marketing.
 You may have to do some investigation to find out how transparent the provider is.
 Are they upfront about what they will do if there is some official request to see your data?
 Who sits on the provider’s board of directors?
 Who makes up their management staff?
 Who were their investors?
 What about their contact information?
 Do you know where they are physically located and have an address for them?